ijchen/pair/README.md

 # How it Works

+*Note: the implementation details described in this section are not part of the crate's public API, and are subject to change.*

 Under the hood, [`Pair`] moves the owner onto the heap, giving it a stable memory address.
 It is then borrowed and used to construct the dependent, which is also moved onto the heap.
 The dependent is type-erased, so that its